Shining X-rays on asymptotically safe quantum gravity: Discussion

-{\bf Acknowledgments --} This work was supported by the Innovation Program of the Shanghai Municipal Education Commission, Grant No.~2019-01-07-00-07-E00035, and the National Natural Science Foundation of China (NSFC), Grant No.~11973019.
+{\bf Acknowledgments --} {We thank the referee for his/her constructive comments which helped improve the manuscript.} This work was supported by the Innovation Program of the Shanghai Municipal Education Commission, Grant No.~2019-01-07-00-07-E00035, and the National Natural Science Foundation of China (NSFC), Grant No.~11973019.
 A.B.A. acknowledges the support from the Shanghai Government Scholarship (SGS).
 S.N. acknowledges support from the Alexander von Humboldt Foundation.